TestGorilla LogoTestGorilla Logo

 5 beginner TypeScript interview questions and answers

-Check out these beginner TypeScript interview questions and answers when comparing your candidates’ responses after the interview.
+You can refer to these answers to beginner TypeScript interview questions when comparing your candidates’ responses after the interview.

 1. Explain what TypeScript is and how it works.